Digital learning fatigue: What is it & how do you prevent it?

 Learnster’s approach: make learning a two-way street

-As developers of the LMS of tomorrow, we share Perring’s learner-first approach to knowledge sharing.
-At Learnster, we believe that interaction improves the learning experience.
-We suggest using the following methods to spark motivation among learners:
+As developers of the LMS of tomorrow, we at Learnster share Perring's learner-first approach to learning.
+We recognize that interaction improves the learning experience.
+We suggest using the following methods to spark motivation among your learners:

-• Feedback.
+- Feedback.
 Engage your learners and gain valuable insight at the same time.
-Feedback forms allow the learners to reflect and speak up, whilst you as an instructor can identify areas of improvement for future training interventions.
+Feedback forms allow the learners to reflect and speak up, whilst you as an instructor can identify areas of improvement for future training.
 Quick reactions (emojis) and integrated comment fields are effective feedback tools.
-Both are available in Learnster’s LMS and provide valuable insights into course quality and learner results.
+Both are available in Learnster's LMS and provide valuable insights into course quality and learner results.

-• Through Learnster’s various Admin-roles, you can invite the experts within your organization to create, update and take ownership of selected courses.
+- Through Learnster's various admin-roles, you can invite the subject matter experts within your organization to create, update, and take ownership of relevant training.

-• Virtual gatherings.
-Online meetings create more opportunities than simply digitalizing classroom training.
-Use virtual gatherings to support, motivate and check in with your colleagues.
+- Virtual gatherings.
+Online training sessions create more opportunities than simply digitalizing classroom training.
+Use virtual gatherings to support, motivate, and check in with your colleagues.
 Meeting online is also a great opportunity for discussion and making new information business relevant.

 The Fosway Report highlights the importance of content delivery.
 Lengthy, text-dense documents may be hard to digest.
 Instead, we at Learnster recommend using a combination of the following elements when building your course: